Case Study: Kenya’s Horticulture Industry and Foreign Trade in Africa

 International Trade of Kenya.

-Kenya exports textiles and garments to the U.S. under the African Growth and Opportunity Act (preferential international trade arrangement)
+Kenya exports textiles and garments to the United States under the African Growth and Opportunity Act (preferential International Trade arrangement)

 Top Kenyan export market destinations: the EU, Eastern Europe, the Middle East, America, Far East, Australia, and Southeast Asia